phpwintools/wmi-scripting/docs/documentation/digging-deeper/the-config-instance.md

 ```

 Either method above will instantiate the `Config` object to be used later.
 Again, be sure to do this prior to any
-calls to assure predictable behavior.
-If you use `Config::instance($connections)` the new connections will simply be
+calls to `Config` to assure predictable behavior.
+If you use `Config::instance($connections)` the new connections will
-merged in to an already started instance, if one exists, or a new instance will be started with the given configuration.
+simply be merged i to an already started instance, if one exists, or a new instance will be started with the given
+configuration.

 Accessing the configuration object in the following way keeps you from trampling over the current configuration and
 allows you to make global changes.